 Dosia McKay is an American composer of music for concert stage, film, and modern dance.
 A versatile sound colorist, McKay fluently weaves elements of classical harmony, avant-garde, ambient soundscapes, and her own visual art into the fabric of her compositions.
 Her portfolio includes works for symphony orchestra, chamber ensembles, choir, soloists, as well as electro-acoustic installations.
-Her music has been performed throughout the United States, including New York, Washington, D.C., as well as in Poland, China, Spain, and others.
+Her music has been performed throughout the United States, including New York, Washington, D.C., and in Poland, China, Spain, and others.

 - Rubble Becomes Art – a commission from Kate Steinbeck and Pan Harmonia in celebration of Pan Harmonia’s 20th season.
 This project is supported by a grant from the North Carolina Arts Council.